Showcase: Thor

 A Thunder God Among Us

-Part 1 of JSA: A Thunder God Among Us
+Prologue of JSA: A Thunder God Among Us

 by JSAGL and Vendikarr DeWuff

-Odin has been forced to confront a very troubling truth: his son Thor, god of thunder, is a drunkard.
+Odin has been forced to confront a very troubling truth: his son Thor, God of Thunder, is a drunkard.
 What is an All-Father to do?
-Can the mortal Justice Society of America offer a chance of redemption for the thunder god?
+Can the mortal Justice Society of America offer a chance of redemption for the Thunder God?
 And can a dead hero have a second chance at life?

 Unbeknownst to Odin at the time, his blood-brother Loki had taken the opportunity to play a game with the heroes of Earth.
-If his father thought so much of these earthly heroes, then perhaps it would be best to bring them to Asgard and hold them until they were needed to fight Surtur.
+If the All-Father thought so much of these earthly heroes, perhaps it would be best to bring them to Asgard and hold them until they were needed to fight Surtur.
 Tapping into the magicks conjured by Adolf Hitler in 1945, Loki used the power of the Spectre to bring about the end of Earth and force the Justice Society of America into action.

-Loki was denied his victory and was defeated by the JSA, but not before angering the Lord Shaper, a fraction of whose essence was contained in the Earth hero called the Sandman.
+Loki was denied his victory and defeated by the JSA, but not before angering the Lord Shaper, a fraction of whose essence was contained in the Earth hero called the Sandman.
 Loki was imprisoned in Odin’s globe and destined to die a painful death over and over again at Surtur’s hands for all eternity. (*)

 [(*) Editor’s note: See Justice Society of America: Ragnarok.]

 Striding through the hallways of his castle with great purpose, Odin headed to the chambers of his renowned son.
-As he turned the corner, he spied the Lady Frigga leaving Thor’s room.
+As he turned the corner, he spied Lady Frigga leaving Thor’s room.

 “My wife, what purpose dost thou have in Thor’s chambers?”
+Odin demanded.

-“My wife, I-I…”
+“My wife, I-I…” Odin began.

 “If thou must know, I was once again dragging thy drunkard of a son to his chambers so as to spare him from thy all-consuming wrath.
 But if this is the thanks thou dost bestow upon me, then I must say, stick it up thy royal posterior!”
 With that, Frigga stormed off, leaving an even angrier Odin in her wake.

 He pushed the doors apart to Thor’s chamber.
-There on the floor laid his son, the god of thunder, covered in his puke and urine.
+There on the floor lay his son, the God of Thunder, covered in his puke and urine.
 The stench was overwhelming.
 Odin kicked his son.

-“Arise, Thor, that I may have a word with thee…”
+“Arise, Thor, that I may have a word with thee…” Odin commanded.

 Thor grumbled and turned over.

-Thor’s eyes fluttered open, and he mumbled, “Fa… ther… I… I…” And he puked all over his father’s clothes.
+Thor’s eyes fluttered open, and he mumbled, “Fa… ther… I… I…” and then vomited all over his father’s clothes.

 Without thinking, Odin called down the lightning from the heavens.
 The room exploded in a bright, white light.

 “Milady, what in the name of Odin is happening?”
+Balder asked urgently.

 The Great Hall, an hour later:

-“My son, thou hast been a great source of disappointment to me.
-Thou hast spent the better part of two millennia in a constant state of inebriation.
-Tis most unfitting for the scion of Asgard, he who should be prepared to take his father’s place as ruler of the Golden Realm.
+“My son, thou hast been a great source of disappointment to me,” Odin began sternly.
+“Thou hast spent the better part of two millennia in a constant state of inebriation.
+‘Tis most unfitting for the scion of Asgard, he who should be prepared to take his father’s place as ruler of the Golden Realm.
 This must change.”

 “Thou must learn what it means to be a God of Thunder, to be a protector of the realm and its subjects.
 Thou must learn to live without mead.”

 “Without mead?
 All-Father, surely thou jest.
-Thou hast…”
+Thou hast–”

-“All-Father, no — please, do not banish me.
-I will do anything thou asketh.”
+“All-Father, no — please, do not banish me,” Thor pleaded.
+“I will do anything thou asketh.”

-Standing, Odin gestured to the globe sitting upon the table.
+Standing, Odin gestured toward the globe sitting upon the table.
 “Thy choice is a simple one.
 Either thou joinest Loki in his unending punishment, or thou acceptest thy banishment with the hope of returning to thine rightful place.
 Choose.”

 “I… I accept… banishment.
-Do as thou wilt, Father.”
+Do as thou wilt, Father,” Thor replied solemnly.

 “Very well.
 Thine teachers shall be the mortals who visited here not so long ago — the Justice Society of America.
 If they cannot teach thee what thou needest to know, then no one can.
 I send thee now to the one known as Wesley Dodds, he who is linked to Lord Shaper of the Endless.”

-“You called for me, Odin?”
+“You called for me, Odin?” the spirit asked.

 “Yes, spirit.
 I wished to tell thee it hath been done.
 I have sent mine son to thine friends, and I pray thine counsel was correct.
 I pray they can help him redeem himself.”